 The Company's plant protein products are made primarily from textured soy, soybeans and soy isolates, wheat gluten and textured pea protein sourced from a global network of suppliers which are subject to stringent product specifications.
-Historically, input prices have been generally stable and not highly susceptible to commodity price swings; however, in 2021, there was a notable increase in input commodity prices which affected the Company's supply chain, sourcing strategy and pricing strategy.
+Historically, input prices have been generally stable and not highly susceptible to commodity price swings; however, since 2021, there has been a notable increase in input commodity prices which is affecting the Company's supply chain, sourcing strategy and pricing strategy.
 Further, as demand for these raw materials increases, risk of shortages or increased raw materials prices may also increase.